 How Do I Get an Aviation Medical Certificate?

 Make an appointment with an aviation medical examiner.
 Use the FAA's website to search for a qualified Aviation Medical Examiner in your area and make an appointment.

 It's also wise to ask your flight instructor or other pilots at your local airport for a recommendation.
 If you live in a small town, you may have to travel to the nearest city to find an examiner.
 Keep in mind that not all medical examiners are certified to conduct first-class medical exams, and you'll want to make sure you get the right one if you do, indeed, need a first-class medical certificate.

 Once you've located an examiner and have made certain that the examiner can conduct the type of medical certificate you require, you'll want to inquire about documents or information you should bring with you to your appointment.
 For example, you may need to bring your eyeglasses or wear contacts for a vision test.

 What Kind of Medical Certificate Do I Need?

 As a student, recreational, or private pilot, you'll need at least a third-class medical.
 For students that plan on making a career out of flying, a first-class medical is often recommended to ensure your health is up to the standards required for commercial and airline transport pilot certificates before you invest time and money into making flying a career.

-Commercial pilots (that is, any pilot that flies for compensation or hire- not airline pilots!) need at least a second-class medical certificate.
+Commercial pilots, that is, any pilot who flies for compensation or hire—not airline pilots—need at least a second-class medical certificate.

 Airline Transport Pilots (ATPs) must have a first-class medical certificate.